laisbsc/kedro_penguins/README.md

 This repository uses the `size_penguins.csv` dataset, hosted on AWS cloud env and the `iter_penguins.csv`, hosted locally.
 The aim of this example is to show users how to:
  - Load 'remote' data, in this case, a `.csv` file hosted in a AWS S3 bucket.
- - Plot a scatter graph with the data using `kedro run`. [write the docs]
+ - Generate a scatter plot with the data in the catalog with `kedro run`.
- - Convert the generated image ('scatter_plot.png') in a node using Transcode [write the docs]
+ - Convert the plot ('scatter_plot.png') in a node using Transcode.
  - Use Kedro Hooks to expand the project with the Great Expectations plugin.
-Note: this part of the project will use PySpark, which requires Java.
-To install Java (macOS) type `brew cask install java` on your terminal.[code]
+   > Note: this part of the project will use PySpark, which requires Java to be installed.
+To install Java (macOS) type `brew cask install java` on your terminal. [did not work for me - troubleshoot?]

 ### Table of contents
 1. [Rules and guidelines for Kedro template](#rules-and-guidelines-for-best-practice)